JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-the-ripple-the-wave-that-carried-me-home.md

 crew:
 - Director: David Girard
 orchestra:
-Genres:
+genres:
   - Play
   - Drama
   - Family
-Description: "Dive into the poignant and powerful story of *The Ripple, The Wave That Carried Me Home,* exploring family, identity and the legacy of the civil rights movement."
+description: "Dive into the poignant and powerful story of *The Ripple, The Wave That Carried Me Home,* exploring family, identity and the legacy of the civil rights movement."
 ---
 In *The Ripple, The Wave That Carried Me Home*, a woman reflects on her family's involvement in the fight for racial equality in swimming pools during the civil rights movement.
 As she navigates her personal memories and the broader historical context, the play delves into themes of generational trauma, resilience, and the ongoing struggle for justice.